MSc in Medical Microbiology: Career Path

 • To provide students with a comprehensive understanding of the principles and practices of medical microbiology and related fields, including microbiology, immunology, epidemiology, and infectious diseases.

-• To prepare students for careers in research, healthcare, and public health, or for further study at the doctoral level.
+• To prepare students for research, healthcare, and public health careers or further doctoral study.

 • To develop students' critical thinking and problem-solving skills through coursework, research, and other experiential learning opportunities.

-• To expose students to the latest research and developments in the field of medical microbiology, and to encourage them to make original contributions to the field through research projects and internships.
+• To expose students to the latest research and developments in medical microbiology and to encourage them to make original contributions to the field through research projects and internships.

 • To promote the ethical conduct of research and the responsible use of scientific knowledge for the benefit of society.